Tomek Sikora was born in 1948 in Warsaw, Poland, of a painter mother and a sculptor father. In his twenties he travelled to Paris where

 In 2011 Tomek Sikora publishes the following albums: “ Męskie Granie ”, “ Album ” and “ Genius Loci ” as well as 365 page calendar entitled “ Facial Collection ” and a children’s book “ Bajkonurki ” which has been created by a group of twelve photographers during a workshop.

 In 2012 he completed a 390 paged album entitled “213 km under Paris Streets” after 7 years of work.
-His latest projects

-His latest projects in 2014 – 2015 are the albums “Four Seasons”, “A Sentury Passed”, “Istanbul – Street Photography” “ Sao Paulo - Street photography” and short films about street life.
+His projects in 2014 – 2015 are the albums “Four Seasons”, “A Sentury Passed”, “Istanbul – Street Photography” “ Sao Paulo - Street photography” and short films about street life.